Genre Science Fiction Publisher Eggplant Productions Year Published 2005 Review Posted on 10/12/2005 Reviewer Rating

 Aliens and AIs, by Lawrence M. Schoen

-Reviewed by David A. Olson
+Book Review by David A. Olson

 Aliens and AIs is a collection of seven science fiction stories, some old and some new.
 It starts off with a new tale about a card game where cheating is encouraged against an alien telepath.
 The stories get weirder from there, covering such ground as a machine that makes multilingual puns, aliens that use the Heimlich maneuver for reasons that have nothing to do with choking, and other aliens that think humans are too disgusting to talk to.

 Lawrence M. Schoen has a love for language that shows in each story, which perhaps isn't surprising considering he was a professor of psycholinguistics for ten years and directed the Klingon Language Institute.
 Here's a few tasty tidbits dished out in this collection:

 "There is something ethereal about an electronic book...
 In preparing this manuscript I found myself...conversing with family members who linger in memory...
 On the off chance that any of my ethereal relations want something to read, this book is for them."

 The puns were in Urdu and Ebo, Japanese and Javanese, English and Ethiopian.

 "The Clarkeson said the homunculus wasn't an autonomous A.I."

 "Well, technically it isn't.
 It's a autonomous A.Y."